 - Ascension Saint Thomas River Park

-Our Customer Service representatives are available from 8 a.m. to 5 p.m.
+If you have questions about your hospital bill, we are here to help.
+Customer service representatives are available from 8 a.m. to 5 p.m.
 Monday through Friday, excluding major holidays.
 Please be prepared to provide the account number listed on your billing statement.

 - Ascension Saint Thomas Rutherford and Ascension Saint Thomas Hospital West: 615-222-6638 or 800-242-7416